christophstrasen/WorldObserver/docs_internal/api_proposal.md

   the underlying LQR `JoinResult`, but typical mod code should work only with the typed fields on `observed`.

+@TODO explore if instead of subscribe we could could also offer to emit a Starlit LuaEvent

 ### Predicate-based filtering

 - ObservationStreams expose a `filter` method: